genestack/sdk/docs/source/scripts/genestack-application-manager.rst

                                 <version> <jar_file_or_folder>
                                 [<jar_file_or_folder> ...]

-    Upload and install JAR files to Genestack system.
+    Upload and install application JAR files to a Genestack instance.

     command arguments:
-      -o, --override        overwrite old version of applications with the new one -s, --stable          mark installed applications as stable -S <scope>, --scope <scope>
+      -o, --override        overwrite old version of the applications with the new one
+      -s, --stable          mark installed applications as stable -S <scope>, --scope <scope>
                             scope in which application will be stable (default is